1X Gravel and Adventure-Road Setup

-We've log a lot Gravel miles every year preparing for races and rides like Almanzo and Dirty Kansa, and we wanted share the tech and details of the 1x (single front chainring) drivetrains we use.
+We've logged a lot of Gravel miles preparing for races and rides like Almanzo and Dirty Kansa and we wanted to share details of the 1x (single front chainring) drivetrains we use.
 As with mountain biking, 1x allows you to eliminate the weight and clutter of the front derailleur and cable without giving up the gear range of a conventional double chainring drivetrain.
-After riding these 1x setups all for several years now, we are thrilled with the performance and will not be going back to a 2x drivetrain for gravel/CX bikes is a thing of the past.
+After riding 1x setups for several years now, we are thrilled with the performance so 2x drivetrain for gravel/CX bikes is a thing of the past.

 Below you will find some considerations on gear range, some help on chainring size selection, the best 1x Shimano setup, and the best 1x SRAM setup.

 Gearing Range Improvement